cakephp/docs/en/appendices/2-3-migration-guide.rst

 - A core fixture for the default ``cake_sessions`` table was added.
 You can use it by adding ``core.cake_sessions`` to your fixture list.
+- :php:meth:`CakeTestCase::getMockForModel()` was added.
+This simplifies getting mock objects for models.

 Utility
 =======